FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 }
 ```

-Would append this data point to the chart, leaving existing data, even if the underlying chart has been configured to always "Replace".
+would append this data point to the chart, leaving existing data, even if the underlying chart has been configured to always "Replace".

 #### Clear All Data